mosearc/ParallelProgramming/README.md

 ```bash
 qsub scriptTotal.pbs
 ```
-It requires some time to coplete (around 50 minutes).
+It requires some time to complete (around 40 minutes).

 In each folder, a *_processed.csv file will be created with all data and, if the folder contains an OpenMP version, a new *_processed_SpeeEff.csv file will be created containing Speedup and Efficiency data